ahmadnajmi90/nexscholarsys/README.md

    - Role-based authorization checks prevent unauthorized verification
    - Secure email verification process for faculty admin accounts

+### Admin Data Management

+The Nexscholar platform includes a dedicated, admin-only interface for managing core directory data.
+This feature allows administrators to perform CRUD (Create, Read, Update, Delete) operations on universities, faculties, and the three-tiered research field structure, ensuring the platform's foundational data is accurate and up-to-date.

+All operations are handled through a secure API, which also allows for integration with external automation tools like n8n or Postman.

+#### Key Features:
+-   **Centralized Interface:** A "Data Management" section in the admin panel with tabs for each data type.
+-   **Dynamic Tables:** Paginated and searchable tables for managing large lists of universities and faculties, with continuous row numbering across pages.
+-   **Hierarchical Management:** An intuitive three-column interface for managing the nested structure of Research Fields, Areas, and Domains.
+-   **Modal-Driven Forms:** All creation and editing tasks are handled in modals for a smooth user experience.
+Modals can be closed by clicking the overlay or using the cancel buttons.
+-   **User Feedback:** All actions provide clear feedback through toast notifications, and destructive operations like deletion require confirmation.
+-   **Conditional UI:** "Add" buttons for dependent data (like faculties) are disabled until a parent item (like a university) is selected, guiding the admin user.

+#### Universities Management:
+-   Add, edit, and delete universities.
+-   Update university details, including name, country, category (Research, Comprehensive, N/A), type (Public, Private), profile picture, and background image.
+-   Filter the university list by name.

+#### Faculties Management:
+-   Select a university from a dropdown to view and manage its specific faculties.
+-   Add, edit, and delete faculties for the selected university.

+#### Research Fields Management:
+-   Manage the three-tier hierarchy in a cascading column view.
+-   Add, edit, and delete items at each level: Fields of Research, Research Areas, and Niche Domains.
+-   The interface enforces the parent-child relationships.

 ### Semantic Supervisor Search

 1. Navigate to the "Find Supervisor" page